Is it cheaper to rent – rather than buy – your kids' bikes?

 So the short answer is... whether it wins depends on your situation.
 The gold-standard MoneySaving method here is probably to buy second-hand, then resell or pass the bike down to a little brother or sister when it's outgrown.

-Yet if you want a hassle-free life and have fast-growing kiddos who'll need a bigger bike in less than 18 months, the scheme could be a fab option.
+Yet if you want a hassle-free life and have fast-growing kiddos who'll need a bigger bike in less than 18 months, the scheme could be a decent option.

-Please bear in mind this is a new concept, and we haven't tested it ourselves.
-Plus as we’re mentioning it in this week’s MSE Money Tips email, stock may be low this week.
-Please do let us know below if you’ve done it or would consider giving it a go.
+Please bear in mind this is a fairly new concept, and we haven't tested it ourselves.
+Please do let us know below if you've done it or would consider giving it a go.